 Take the “fly in the urinal” experiment, for example.

 Because of the common and disgusting problem of pee spillage on male bathrooms, researchers decided to take advantage of a human’s (or at least a male’s) instinct to aim at a target.
 They put an image of a fly in the center of the urinals of the JFK and Schiphol Airports in New York and Amseterdam respectively, and found out the spillage reduced by as much as 80%!

 As we can see, sometimes persuasion goes beyond words; it’s a plan in action.

-Another study involving the number of organ donors of different countries clearly illustrate the previous point: You can make people decide on something in your favor without even speaking to them!
+Another study involving the number of organ donors of different countries clearly illustrates the previous point: You can make people decide on something in your favor without even speaking to them!

 Take a closer look at the graph.
 It’s about the percentage of organ donors in these countries.

 Are the citizens of Denmark, Germany, United Kingdom, and the Netherlands such selfish people?
 Are Austrians and Hungarians the modern-day Good Samaritans?
 Not exactly.